ousiax/ousiax.github.io/_posts/2017-06-17-concurrency-with-shared-variables-in-go-language.md

 }
 ```

-**In the absence of explicit synchornization, the compiler and CPU are free to reorder accesses to memory in any number of ways, so long as the behavior of each goroutine is sequentially consistent.** One possible reordering of the statements of **loadIcons** is show below.
+**In the absence of explicit synchronization, the compiler and CPU are free to reorder accesses to memory in any number of ways, so long as the behavior of each goroutine is sequentially consistent.** One possible reordering of the statements of **loadIcons** is show below.

 ```go
 func loadIcons() {